-We will provide targeted and practical advice through personal visits, telephone and promote self-service via our website.
+We will provide targeted and practical advice through personal visits, telephone and via our website.
 We will try to maximise the accessibility and effectiveness of advice to ensure efficient use of resources and we will involve businesses in developing both the content and style of regulatory guidance to help ensure that it meets their needs.